akshaybaisla2/Salary_Prediction/README.md

-# Introduction: Deployment of simple Salary_Prediction model based on Experience, Test score and Interview score.
+Deployment of simple Salary_Prediction model based on Experience, Test score and Interview score.